jundalisay/sp/content/en/research/chau-ju-kua/chun-fan-chi/part-19.md

 mentioned in the
 Pon-ts'au. -->

-## 20. OAK-GALLS
+## 20. OAK-GALLS (橡子).

-The Mo-shi-tzi comes from <!-- Wu-ssi-li --> Herat.
+The Mo-shi-tzi comes from <!-- Wu-ssi-li --> Herat (勿斯里) in the Ta-shi country.

-The tree resembles the camphor-tree, similar to the Chinese acorn p'u-lu (>j^
-25 called
-ma-ch^a
-and which
-is
-which
-{^MW- Mosul) in the Ta-sM country. it blossoms once a year and bears a fruit
-|^), and called sha-mo-lu (fp j^ ^), or
+The tree resembles the camphor-tree, it blossoms once a year and bears a fruit similar to the Chinese acorn (橡栗), and called sha-mo-tz‘ü (沙莫子), or p‘u-lu (蒲盧), and which is edible.

-edible.
-The following year it grows what is is the same as mo-sM-td.
-The year following
-appear again sha-mo-lu, and the mo-sM-tz'i grow in alternate years, so it to see one root produce diffe- is a valuable article.
-What a wonderful thing rent fruits
+The following year it grows what is called ma-ch‘a (馬茶), which is the same as mo-shi-tz‘ü.
+The year following appears again sha-mo-tz‘ü, and the mo-shi-tz‘ü grow in alternate years, so it is a valuable article.
-Note.
-30
-The Yu-yang-tsa-tsu, 18,8% appears to be the earliest Chinese work to describe in some detail oak-galls.
-It says= « Wu-sU-U% (fife
-^,) come from Po-ssi (Persia), and in Persian they are to seventy feet high, and eight or nine feet in cir- sixty is
-'tree
-The
-called mo-ts6
-tt)-
-the third moon its flowers open, they cumference.
-Theteaves are like peach leaves but larger.
-In a pill, at first green, but when ripe like round is white and reddish in the center.
-The seed
-(^
-^
-are
-pierced by insects, the perfect nuts are
-35 a yellowish white.
-Those with holes in them have been One year the tree produces wu-sM-tei, medicine. make to used are these skin;
-the
-without holes in
-of the size of thefingqr tip and three inches produces po-lu-tei the following it
-(^ Jp ^)
-in which is the kernel, like a chestnut, of brown long.
-On the upper end there is a cup (^) colour and which is' edible.» only adding the
-Our author derives most of his information from Ling-wai-tai-ta, 3,4», 40 sha-mo-lu.
-Wu- m^Chinese oak, royal or shdh-lalut and
-(p'u-ltt)
-Mut,
-Persian names of the oak,
-represent the Persian »!«««, the word for oak-galls. sM-tsi, mo-sM-m, mo-tso and ma-ch'a, all

-Thos.
-Watters, Essays on the Chinese language, and Sui-shu, 83,16* mention
-Duarte Barbosa,
-tou-shi-tz'i as
-349. See also supra, p.
-MO.
-Wei-shu, 102,12%
-one of the products of Po-ssi (Persia). speaking of the trade of in the beginning of the fifteenth century, merchants dealt with were magican, awhich are gall- nuts, which they bring from the Levant to Cambay, by way of Mekkah, and they are worth a great deal in China and Java».
-Description of the Coasts of East Africa and Malabar, 191 (Hakl.
-Malacca, says that among the articles
-See.
-edit.).
-its
-Heyd, Hist, du Commerce, II, 644. some doubt whether mau-li, which we have translated by «acorn», should not be See also
-There
-is
-Porter Smith,
-rendered by «chestnut»; this confusion exists among the Chinese.
-See butions, 60
-5
-and Bretschneider, Botanicon Sinicum,
-II,
-Contri-
-10'
-320.
-21.
+What a wonderful thing to see one root produce different fruits!

-EBONY
+## 21. EBONY (烏榄子)

-m ^).
-i%
-Wu-mon-tzi resembles the coir-palm
+Wu-mön-tü resembles the coir-palm (棕榄樹).

-(/j?^ ^f^)',
-an erect tree of
-it is
-olive-green colour, growing to a height of an hundred feet and more, with a thick green and highly luxuriant foliage.
-Jts wood is as hard as iron and
+It is an erect tree of olive-green colour, growing to a height of an hundred feet and more, with a thick green and highly luxuriant foliage.

-15.
-lends itself to the manufacture of woodware, being glossy like lacquered ware, for which reason it is wood generally considered a precious
+Its wood is as hard as iron and lends itself to the manufacture of woodware, being glossy like lacquered ware, for which reason it is generally considered a precious wood (珍木).
-(^
-;;fc).

 <!-- Note.
 Ku-kin-chu, 3,i, says= «I-mu